framefrok/nimorphy/README.md

 morph.close()
 ```

-The predictor is heuristic, not a statistical or neural language model.
-Its result should therefore be treated as an informed guess rather than a guaranteed analysis.
+The predictor is heuristic rather than statistical or neural, so its result should be treated as an informed guess.

-This makes it useful for vocabulary that commonly appears outside a static dictionary, such as:
+It is useful for vocabulary that often lives outside a static dictionary:

-* technical terms;
+- technical terms;
-* software and technology vocabulary;
+- software and technology vocabulary;
-* slang;
+- slang;
-* game terminology;
+- game terminology;
-* user-generated words;
+- user-generated words;
-* newly coined words.
+- newly coined words.

+---

-## How it works
+## 🏗️ How it works

 The runtime is built around a precompiled binary dictionary.